-According to the United Nations, there are 68.5 million forcibly displaced people worldwide, the highest level since World War II.
-Of these, 25.4 million are refugees – meaning not only have they been forced to leave their homes, but often friends and family, education and career – the result of having to leave their home country.
+According to the United Nations, there are 79.5 million forcibly displaced people worldwide, the highest level since World War II.
+Of these, 26 million are refugees – meaning not only have they been forced to leave their homes, but often friends and family, education, and career – the result of having to leave their home country.

 More than half of refugees are children, fleeing violence and worse – while still at risk of exploitation, abuse, and more.
 Many refugee children have been separated from their family or are otherwise unsupported.

-In 2018, just 22,491 refugees from around the world were admitted to the United States, a considerable decrease from the 84,994 welcomed just two years ago in 2016.
-Refugees from Burma and the Democratic Republic of the Congo are the two largest groups now resettling in Indiana while admissions from Muslim-majority countries have stalled to a near halt due to discriminatory policies instituted by the current administration.
+In FY 2020, just 11,814 refugees from around the world were admitted to the United States, a considerable decrease from the 84,994 welcomed four years ago in 2016.
+Refugees from Burma and the Democratic Republic of the Congo are the two largest groups now resettling in Indiana while admissions from Muslim-majority countries have stalled to a near halt due to discriminatory policies instituted by the Trump administration.